A Caregiver’s Perspective: How to Care for Elderly Parents

 While growing old is a part of life, most of us are never prepared to care for an elderly parent.
 Yet there comes a time in most adult’s lives when they realize their mother or father is becoming more dependent.
 It's normal to feel overwhelmed, anxious, and stuck, knowing that you must take action to keep things from getting worse.

 So, how can you stay patient and supportive while caring for an elderly parent who might be excessively demanding?
-What if they are irrational, or plainly refuses to cooperate?
+What if they are irrational, or plainly refuse to cooperate?
 These tips might help.

 Is my mom or dad experiencing a cognitive decline?